1.1. Contact organisation

 a) Data processing and editing processes:

 No processing errors are expected.
-The sources outside the budget of the central government which are calculated using coefficients only comprise a small share of the total budget, so any processing error within this area has limited effect.
+The sources outside the budget of the central government which are calculated using coefficients only comprise about 15 percent of the total budget, so any processing errors within this area have limited effect.

 b) Description of errors: